 - If you have family or friends travelling with you, go over your emergency plan with them.

 During a storm

-In most parts of the world, there are two kinds of alerts:
+In most parts of the world, there are 2 kinds of alerts:

-- Grab your emergency supply kit and take only what you really need with you (cell phone and charger, medicines, identification, such as passport or driver’s licence, and cash)
+- Bring your emergency supply kit.
+Only take items you really need (cellphone and charger, medicines, identification, such as passport or driver’s licence, and cash)

 After a storm